okeeffed/developer-notes/manual/Rust/Rust-Lang-Org-Book.md

 Note: `println!` calls a Rust macro.
 If it called a function instead, it would be entered as println (without the !).
 For now, you just need to know that using a ! means that you’re calling a macro instead of a normal function.

 ## Hello Cargo

+Cargo is Rust’s build system and package manager.
+Most Rustaceans use this tool to manage their Rust projects because Cargo handles a lot of tasks for you, such as building your code, downloading the libraries your code depends on, and building those libraries.
+(We call libraries your code needs dependencies.)